marcpanu/grocery-list-v1/README.md

 ## Features

 ### Recipe Management
-- Import recipes from URLs
+- Import recipes from URLs (with support planned for Instagram and TikTok)
 - View recipe details including:
   - Name, description, and image
   - Prep time, cook time, and servings